-FACTOR 1 - KNOWLEDGE REQUIRED BY THE POSITION FL 1-7 1250 PTS
+FACTOR 1 - KNOWLEDGE REQUIRED BY THE POSITION: FL 1-7 1250 PTS

-Extensive knowledge of a wide range of concepts, principles, and practices in grants management and thorough knowledge of administrative and technical procedures, including automated financial assistance processes and systems, and skill in applying this knowledge to difficult and complex work assignments.
+Extensive knowledge of a wide range of concepts, principles, and practices in grants management and skill in applying this knowledge to difficult and complex work assignments that may require signature authority.

 Knowledge of and skill in applying statutes, applicable regulations, Executive Orders, Code of Federal Regulations, OMB Circulars, Bureau, and DOI policies associated with grants management including applicable cross-cutting requirements of other Federal or State agencies.
+Familiarity with research sources such as court decisions, Comptroller General decisions, etc. These include but are not limited to Federal Grant and Cooperative Agreement Act; 2 CFR 200-230; DOI policies; Catalog of Federal

-Familiarity with research sources such as court decisions, Comptroller General decisions, etc. These include but are not limited to Federal Grant and Cooperative Agreement Act; 2 CFR 200-230; Departmental policies; Catalog of Federal Domestic Assistance programs and authorities that allow for financial assistance; Federal budget authorizations and appropriations law
+Domestic Assistance programs and authorities that allow for financial assistance; Federal budget authorizations and appropriations law.